musoto96/cindex/README.md

 * **In a new draft**: For every new page that is to be created, the draft must contain a tag with class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`page-title` &nbsp; This class will be used to create a link in the index, as well as for the page title.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cindex-tags` &nbsp; This class will be used to create an index of categories based on the tags provided, you can provide multiple comma separated values.

-* **In a tempmlate**: You can add, remove and modify any element in the default template, or create your own.
+* **In a template**: You can add, remove and modify any element in the default template, or create your own.
 The template must contain a tag with the following class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`page-content` &nbsp; This class will be used to inject your draft's contents.

 * **In an index.html file**: You can add/remove and modify any element in the index page, or create your own.
 The index must contain a tag with the following class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`pages-index` &nbsp; This class will be used to create and update the content index.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`tag-index` &nbsp; This class will be used to create and update the index of categories.

 * **In _index.html file**: A tag with the following class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cindex-index` &nbsp; This class will be used by the reindex function.